Tourist Places to Visit Near Agra Within 100 kms

 • 🌿 Duration: Half a day is enough but if you love birding or photography, you might want to stay longer.

-8.⇒ Etmad-ud-Daulah’s Tomb – 5 km from Agra
+8. ⇒ Etmad-ud-Daulah’s Tomb – 5 km from Agra

 Etmad ud daulahs Tomb view

 This mausoleum was built by Nur Jahan for her father, Mirza Ghiyas Beg (Etmad-ud-Daulah) and it’s considered a draft design for the Taj Mahal.
-For me, it felt like uncovering a secret: the same elegance as the Taj but without the big crowds.
+For me, it feels like uncovering a secret: the same elegance as the Taj but without the big crowds.
 I remember being able to wander around slowly, admiring the detailed pietra dura (stone inlay art) up close, something that’s harder to do at the Taj because of the rush.

-Travel Tips from My Visit:
+Travel Tips from Me:

 • ⏰ Best time: Late afternoon is perfect when the sunlight makes the marble glow golden.